Date of Adoption: 04/15/2017

 In the event of any instance of dysregulation in the community, the following steps will be taken:

-2. If physical acts meet the criteria under “physical acts which may require the use of more restrictive interventions” staff will implement approved more restrictive interventions as a last resort to provide for the immediate safety of all individuals involved.
+If physical acts meet the criteria under “physical acts which may require the use of more restrictive

-3. After returning to Soaring Eagle Academy, the administrator on duty must be notified as soon as possible of the use of more restrictive intervention in the community.
+After returning to Soaring Eagle Academy, the administrator on duty must be notified as soon as

 More restrictive interventions may include:

 If a more restrictive intervention is required to be used by staff, reasonable attempts will be made to have parents contacted the day of the incident.
 The parents will also receive the ISBE Physical Restraint and Time Out Form within 1 business day of the incident.
 Report to the State Superintendent will occur per the regulations no later than two (2) school days from the date of the incident.
-Soaring Eagle Academy’s Dysregulation Form is also sent to the school district and parents within 48 hours.
+Soaring Eagle Academy’s Dysregulation Incident Form is also sent to the school district and parents within 48 hours.

-A Dysregulation Report must be completed anytime there is a more restrictive intervention.
+A Dysregulation Incident Report must be completed anytime there is a more restrictive intervention.
 Physical restraints are rarely required at Soaring Eagle Academy as a result of the methodology and lesser restrictive techniques utilized by the school.
-However, should a physical restraint be utilized in emergency circumstances, Soaring Eagle Academy adheres to 23 Illinois Administrative Code 401.140(a), 23 Illinois Administrative Code 1.285; 105 ILCS 5/14-8.05; and, 105 ILCS 5/10-20.33, as applicable, and all applicable regulations will be followed and a form prescribed by the Illinois State Board of Education will be completed and copy will be provided to parents/guardians within 1 business day and to the State Superintendent within 2 school days.
+However, should a physical restraint or time out be utilized in emergency circumstances, Soaring Eagle Academy adheres to 23 Illinois Administrative Code 401.140(a), 23 Illinois Administrative Code 1.285; 105 ILCS 5/14-8.05; and, 105 ILCS 5/10-20.33, as applicable, and all applicable regulations will be followed and a form prescribed by the Illinois State Board of Education will be completed and copy will be provided to parents/guardians within 1 business day and to the State Superintendent within 2 school days.

 Restrictive Interventions may only be implemented by staff meeting criteria under “Staff Training” section (see below).